Scholarships by Honors or Learning Community

 Open to high-achieving full- and part-time HCC students of all ages and majors, the Frederick K. Schoenbrodt Scholars Program provides flexible opportunities to fulfill general education requirements and prepare for more advanced study and transfer as part of a supportive, intellectual community.

-As a Schoenbrodt Scholar, you’ll learn from outstanding faculty and peers in stimulating honors courses and seminars, engage in a wide variety of research and scholarship across the disciplines, and participate in specially selected cultural and intellectual enrichment events each semester.
+As a Schoenbrodt Scholar, students learn from outstanding faculty and peers in stimulating honors courses and seminars, engage in a wide variety of research and scholarship across the disciplines, and participate in specially selected cultural and intellectual enrichment events each semester.
 The distinctive status of being a Schoenbrodt Scholar at HCC also increases the opportunities for scholarships and recognition.

 Silas Craft Collegians